FredrikBakken/pac4j-examples/README.md

 ### Authorization Implementation
 The functionality implemented into this project was derived by combining the [KerberosClientTests.java](https://github.com/pac4j/pac4j/blob/master/pac4j-kerberos/src/test/java/org/pac4j/kerberos/client/direct/KerberosClientTests.java) file and the [spark-pac4j-demo](https://github.com/pac4j/spark-pac4j-demo) project.
 It can be studied in further detail under the [authorization](https://github.com/FredrikBakken/sparkjava-pac4j-kerberos/tree/master/code/src/main/java/com/bakkentechnologies/authorization) directory.

-In order to success authenticate with Kerberos, the *header* needs to have an `Authorization` key-value pair defined as follows: `{ "Authorization": "Negotiate <KERBEROS TICKET>" }`
+In order to successfully authenticate with Kerberos, the *header* needs to have an `Authorization` key-value pair defined as follows: `{ "Authorization": "Negotiate <KERBEROS TICKET>" }`

 For this example, any base64-value for a `KERBEROS TICKET` will result in successful authentication.

 ### Examples